 1. Smartphone Integration

-If your current phone system is close to 10 years old, it will be a struggle to create the seamless mobile experience expected by employees and customers:
+If your current phone system is close to 10 years old, you will struggle to create the seamless mobile experience that’s expected by employees and customers:

 - How do calls find employees on their mobile phones?

-- If clients call staff on their personal mobile, ensure they are redirected if the employee takes time off or leaves the business.
+- If clients call staff on their personal mobile, can you ensure they are redirected if the employee takes time off or leaves the business?